KelliLil/capstone-barrel/README.md

 ## Secondary Features (Stretch)

 - As a user, I want to be able to hone in on different attractions in specified location
+- As a user, I want to be able to specify what attractions will be needed
+- As a user, I want to be able to select if there are activities for children/adult

 ## Bonus Features (Super Stretch)

-- As a user, I want to be able to eventually use this application to plan a trip completely tailored to what my group needs, essentially this app will replace a travel agent entirely.
+- As a user, I want to be able to expand the scope to the entire world.
+- As a user, I want to be able to book hotel and flight accommodations.

 ## Data Sample and Schema

 ### Sample Data

-#### Class Collection
+[
+{
+"latitude": "80.1918° W",
+"longitude": "25.7617° N",
+"city": "Miami, Florida",
+"restaurant": "KOMODO",
+"category": "Asian"
+}
+]

+### Mongoose Schema